Olrog’s gull

 © Pablo Petracci

-Olrog’s Gull (Larus atlanticus) is an endemic species of the Southwestern Atlantic, breeding exclusively along coastal sites in Argentina.
-The largest reproductive colonies are found in Bahía San Blas, in the province of Buenos Aires, with smaller colonies located to the north of Golfo San Jorge, in the province of Chubut.
+Olrog’s gull (Larus atlanticus) is an endemic species of the Southwestern Atlantic, breeding exclusively along coastal sites in Argentina.
+The largest reproductive colonies are found in Bahía San Blas, in the Province of Buenos Aires, with smaller colonies located to the north of Golfo San Jorge, in the Province of Chubut.
 The species is classified as “Vulnerable” in Argentina (MAyDS and AA, 2017) and as “Near Threatened” globally (BirdLife International, 2018).
 The main threats to the species include habitat loss due to coastal development, interactions with unregulated human activities, and the presence of invasive species.

 • CITATION